Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 SO, armed with years of hacking Game Boy games and hardware, the marvelous Matlab software that does coffee and Neogeodev documentations, it's was just a matter of time and effort to cook a public version.
 Basically I began thinking doing the hack seriously in June 2026 and was able to release the first version in July 2026.

-Seeing at the tileset and palettes, it is clear that Sengoku 2 is not programmed to be easily uncensored like with a magic byte.
-Color palette of current "blood" is frequently shared with other parts of the tiles so simple palette swaps are far from being satisfying.

 I'm just a tinkerer so code disassembly was just not on option.
 In the other hand I'm educated enough to hack video games in a top-down approach by diving into the RAMs / ROMs structure.
 Just a bootlegger job basically.

 ## The steps (or how being ambitious when you have no time)

+Seeing at the tileset and palettes, it is clear that Sengoku 2 is not programmed to be easily uncensored like with a magic byte.
+Color palette of current "blood" is frequently shared with other parts of the tiles so simple palette swaps are far from being satisfying.
+Basically not a quick and dirty hack.
 Doing ambitious hacks with work and family requires some planning and building a reliable toolchain.
 I've sliced the hack in many sub steps in order to be able to work on it by slots of about one hour maximum and easily reverse any fucked situation.

 Here are the main steps used in a nutshell: